yazgazan/YSh/Doc/draft.md

 -c flag execute command
 -i flag run a repl in the command/script context

 Full pipe/redirection support, and more.
-Support for multiples redirections, pipes etc.
+Support for multiples redirections.
-native support for buffers, named pipes,  prepared pipe-lines etc ...
+Native support for buffers and named pipes.

 Variables are scopped by default, need keyword to go global.
 Uppercase named variables are global by default